'The most important and long-lasting journal in New Zealand's literature' – Oxford History of New Zealand Literature

 Landfall is New Zealand's foremost and longest-running arts and literary journal.
-It showcases new fiction and poetry, as well as biographical and critical essays, and cultural commentary.
+It showcases two full-colour art portfolios and brims with new fiction, poetry, cultural commentary, reviews, and biographical and critical essays.

 In each issue, editor Lynley Edmeades brings together a mix of vital work by this country's top new and more established writers, such as Vincent O'Sullivan, Catherine Chidgey, Breton Dukes, C.K.
 Stead, Albert Wendt, Cilla McQueen, Selina Tusitala Marsh and David Eggleton.